Russell-S-Harper/COMMON/README.md

 The meat of the project:

 * `common/common.h`: details of instructions
-* `common/common.asm`: defines the core instructions
+* `common/common.asm`: assembler code for the instructions
-* `common/macros.h`: macros used to define the byte-code
+* `common/macros.h`: macros used to define the interpreted byte-code
 * `common/page6.src`: sample source file using the macros

 Auxiliary: